Texting and Distracted Driving: A Major Problem in Florida and the U.S.

 - And even having conversations with passengers

 Most people may think they can look away from the road for "just a second."
 However, your eyes are off the road for a minimum of five seconds when checking or sending a text.
 Even at only 55 mph, this means traveling the length of a football field without looking.
 Most Florida highways have a 65 or 70 mph speed limit, meaning you would go much farther during that brief glance.

-If you've been injured in a crash caused by a distracted driver, please contact the Michael L. Morgan Law Group at 941-444-1028 or fill out our brief online contact form.
+If you've been injured in a crash caused by a distracted driver, please contact the Michael L. Morgan Law Group as soon as possible.
 We work on a contingency fee basis, so there is no cost to you unless we recover on your behalf.
 Please call us to schedule a free initial consultation.

 Have you or a loved one suffered injuries due to a distracted driver?
 Contact us by calling (941) 218-8220 today for a free consultation with our Sarasota distracted driving injury attorney.
 We can help.

 Dunkelberger, L. (2013, June 13).
 New law will ban Florida truckers from texting and driving.